10up/10up-toolkit/packages/toolkit/README.md

 See the [Customizing build paths](#customize-build-paths) section for changing the structure of the dist folder.

-### BrowserSync
+### BrowserSync [DEPRECATED]
+> Starting with 10up-toolkit@2.2.0 browser-sync has been deprecated.
+If you wish to continue using it you must install the following packages manually: npm install --save-dev browser-sync browser-sync-webpack-plugin

+> It's strongly recommended to use the `--hot` option instead

-10up-toolkit ships with [BrowserSync](https://browsersync.io/) and can be enabled by simply adding a devURL property.
+10up-toolkit has [BrowserSync](https://browsersync.io/) support and can be enabled by adding a devURL property.

 ```json
  "10up-toolkit": {